-South Carolina is currently ranked fifth in the nation for the rate of women killed by men according to the Violence Policy Center.
+South Carolina is currently ranked eleventh in the nation for the rate of women killed by men according to the Violence Policy Center.

 - Approximately 1 in 5 female high school students reports being abused by a boyfriend.
 (Silverman, JG, et al., Amer.
 Medical Assoc.
 Journal, 2001)